-Person to the effort to eliminate doping in sport, non-compliance with the Code and/or sport integrity violations.
+The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the anti-doping rule violation committed by the Athlete or other Person and the significance of the Substantial Assistance provided by the Athlete or other Person to the effort to eliminate doping in sport, non-compliance with the Code and/or sport integrity violations.
 No more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
 If the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this Article must be no less than eight (8) years.
 For purposes of this paragraph, the otherwise applicable period of Ineligibility shall not include any period of Ineligibility that could be added under Article 10.9.3.2 of these Anti-Doping Rules.

-If so requested by a boxer or other Person who seeks to provide Substantial Assistance, World Boxing shall allow the boxer or other Person to provide the information to it subject to a Without Prejudice Agreement.
+If so requested by an Athlete or other Person who seeks to provide Substantial Assistance, World Boxing shall allow the Athlete or other Person to provide the information to it subject to a Without Prejudice Agreement.

-If the boxer or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, World Boxing shall reinstate the original Consequences.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, World Boxing shall reinstate the original Consequences.
 If World Boxing decides to reinstate suspended Consequences or decides not to reinstate suspended Consequences, that decision may be appealed by any Person entitled to appeal under Article 13.

-10.7.1.2 To further encourage boxers and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of World Boxing or at the request of the boxer or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences. exceptional circumstances, WADA may agree suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs.
+10.7.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of World Boxing or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences. exceptional circumstances, WADA may suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs.
 WADA's approval shall be subject to reinstatement Consequences, as otherwise provided in this Article.
 Notwithstanding Article 13, WADA's decisions in the context of this Article 10.7.1.2 may not be appealed.